RubenZsido/msfs-guides/SimVars Documentation/SimVars - Aircraft_RadioNavigation_Variables/index.md

----
-category: SimVars Documentation
-topic: AIRCRAFT RADIO NAVIGATION VARIABLES
-description: The tables below indicate the properties for the Simulation Variables that can be used to get and set properties related to the various radio navigation systems of an aircraft and Air Traffic Control....
-keywords: [Simulation Variable, Description, Units, Settable]
-usage_context: Aircraft systems, simulation variables, flight modeling
----

 # AIRCRAFT RADIO NAVIGATION VARIABLES

 The tables below indicate the properties for the Simulation Variables that can be used to get and set properties related to the various radio navigation systems of an aircraft and Air Traffic Control.
 For information on the units listed for each variable, please see here: Simulation Variable Units